 Some actions initiated by a proxy must be approved by the registrant.
 This includes the transfer or deletion of the domain name.

 When is a proxy used?

 Here are three examples of who a registrant can assign as proxy.

 If you would like your registrar/web hosting company to handle your web server space and domain administration, you can assign them the role of proxy.
-Please note, that you must approve most actions the proxy initiates.
+Please note, that you must approve many of the actions the proxy initiates.

 You have a website but you allow a friend or consultant to manage it.
 Then you can grant them access to the domain name as a proxy.

 - If you work in a large company where the company is the registrant, you can make a technician or server administrator the proxy and a person in the accounting department the billing contact.

 A registrant and a proxy can assign another person or company as responsible for payment for the domain name.
 This role is called billing contact; the person or company assigned as billing contact will be assigned a separate user ID.